These Are the Best Times to Visit Iceland

 According to Icelandic marine biologist Dr. Edda Elísabet Magnúsdóttir, the peak months to whale watch in Iceland are June and July.
-In the north of Iceland, you’ll have a wider window to enjoy visits from humpbacks, minkes, and dolphins, which ply the Atlantic from May to August; a few humpbacks even stick around until the end of the year.
-Blue whales pass through in June, too.
+In northern Iceland, you’ll have a wider window to enjoy visits from humpbacks, minkes, and dolphins, which ply the Atlantic from May to August; a few humpbacks even stick around until the end of the year.
+Blue whales pass through in the summer, too.

 The summer months in Reykjavík see promising numbers of minke whales and dolphins, while orcas congregate in West Iceland along the Snaefellsnes peninsula during the first half of the year.

 Iceland’s hot water baths are one of the most essential components of the local culture, both for social as well as wellness benefits.
 Reykjavík’s public pools are open all year round (and are especially invigorating in the dead of winter), but the island also has hundreds of hidden “hot pots” that tap directly into the geothermal activity under its lava-ridden surface.

 Expert Icelandic mountaineer and cofounder of Midgard Adventure, Sigurdur Bjarni Sveinsson, offers the following advice for hot water hunters: “Check them out during the month of September or, even better, the first half of October, when they’re all still accessible by mountain road, but the crowds of tourists have significantly died down.”

 For travelers who want to visit the Blue Lagoon, the most famous geothermal spa, the best time to visit is during the off and shoulder seasons, when crowds are thinner (hundreds of thousands of people flock here every year).

 Best Time to Visit Iceland for Northern Lights